ACT website

 Why Not Cut-and-Cover in Chevy Chase?

-The Maryland Transit Administration has prepared drawings and videos showing what the trail will look like alongside the Purple Line.
+The Maryland Transit Administration is carefully planning what the trail will look like alongside the Purple Line.
 Attractive landscaping and retaining walls, frequent trail crossovers, grassy rail beds and other techniques exist that will ensure that the Georgetown Branch segment continues to feel like a 66’ to 100’ linear park.
-On East-West Highway today -- which is much wider than the future two-track Purple Line -- there is a tree canopy that provides good shade over the entire road at mid-day.

 1. The trench must be wider than the tracks because side walls are required.
 Tree roots can extend under at-grade railroad tracks but are blocked by cut-and-cover tunnels.
 For these reasons, cut-and-cover construction in a wooded area like the Georgetown Branch right of way will cut down more trees than surface construction.

 2. For structural support, there will be a six inch layer of cobbles under the light rail tracks.
 This layer is very permeable and acts as a drain if it is below the water table.
 With cut-and-cover, this layer will be below the elevation of Coquelin Run and, depending on soil conditions and the distance between the tracks and the watercourse, could drain water out of the stream.
 The usual engineering fix for such problems is a grout curtain, but this is expensive and could block ground-water recharge into the creek from the north side of the tracks.
-The risk that these problems will cause Coquelin Run (especially its upstream portion which is closest to the tracks) to dry up in less rainy seasons can be assessed by geotechnical and hydrogeologic studies, but such investigations have not yet been performed.
+The risk that these problems will cause Coquelin Run (especially its upstream portion which is closest to the tracks) to dry up in less rainy seasons could be assessed by geotechnical and hydrogeologic studies, but such investigations were not performed because other disadvantages were sufficient to rule out cut-and-cover.

 3. East of Connecticut Avenue, drainages cross beneath the existing rail grade that would be blocked by a cut-and-cover trench.